-- 64. Sub-clause (1) provides that a person may be transported through Australia is the custody of another person, if a person is to be transported in custody from a foreign country through Australia to another foreign country for the purpose of giving evidence in a proceeding before the Tribunal, or giving assistance in relation to an investigation being conducted by the Tribunal, or being surrendered to the Tribunal. - 65.
-Sub-clause (2) provides that if an aircraft or ship by which the person is beir transported lands or calls at a place in Australia, the Attorney-General may direct the person to be held in custody pending continuation of the person's transportation. - 66.
+- 68. Sub-clause (1) provides that a person may be transported through Australia in the custody of another person, if a person is to be transported in custody from a foreign country through Australia to another foreign country for the purpose of giving evidence in a proceeding before a Tribunal, or giving assistance in relation to an investigation being conducted by a Tribunal, or being surrendered to a Tribunal. - 69.
+Sub-clause (2) provides that if an aircraft or ship by which the person is being transported lands or calls at a place in Australia, the Attorney-General may direct the person to be held in custody pending continuation of the person's transportation. - 70.
 Sub-clause (3) permits the Attorney-General to direct that the person being held in custody in Australia pursuant to sub-clause (2) be returned to the original country if the person's transportation is not continued within a reasonable time.